Contact potentials in presence of a regular finite-range interaction using dimensional regularization and the $N/D$ method: Results.

 and thus once we fix $\delta_0$, $\delta_1$ and $\delta_2$ (or equivalently $a$, $r$ and $v_2$), the theory is completely fixed at this order.

 From the LECs of Eq.~\eqref{eq:num-valPLB} used in Ref.~\cite{Nieves:2003uu} we get

 with these values, the $a$, $r$ and $v_2$ ERE parameters will be given by Eq.(\ref{eq:lowJuan}) and all higher order LECs $\delta_m= \delta_2^{m-1}/\delta_1^{m-2}$ with $m\ge 3$ will be fixed, as deduced from Eq.~\eqref{eq:serie1}.
-This is a spurious correlation, which at this order of the momentum expansion of the contact potential $V_s$, is as valid as setting all $\delta_{m\ge 3}$ LECs to zero.
+This is in principle a spurious correlation, which at this order of the momentum expansion of the contact potential $V_s$, is as valid as setting all $\delta_{m\ge 3}$ LECs to zero.
+Some further insights are discussed in the Appendix.